dsrichard97/cdc_births/README.md

 <section id="Entity_Relationship_Diagram">
   <h2>Entity Relationship Diagram</h2>
   <p>
-    The entity diagram shows the relationship of the inner join used to combine both the tables.
+    The entity diagram shows the relationship of the <b>inner join</b> used to combine both the tables.
 Header in tables suggest the keys for each.
     <img src="in1.png" width="900" alt="Sublime's custom image"/>
   </p>
 </section>